Valentine Butter Cookies

 - Store the cookies in an airtight container.

-- These cookies keep well for a couple of weeks, and freeze well, unfrosted, for up to one month.
+- These cookies keep well for a couple of weeks and freeze well, unfrosted, for up to three months.